The asymptotic Samuel function and invariants of singularities: Algorithmic resolution and resolution invariants

-\begin{parrafo} {\bf Resolution invariants and weak equivalence.} It can be proven that two Rees algebras that are weakly equivalent share the same resolution invariants and therefore a resolution of one induces a resolution of the other.
+It can be shown that two Rees algebras that are weakly equivalent share the same resolution invariants and therefore a resolution of one induces a resolution of the other.
 In particular, this is the case for $\G$, $\overline{\G}$ and $\Diff (\G)$ (\cite[Proposition 3.4, Theorem 4.1, Theorem 7.18]{E_V}, \cite{Villamayor2005_2}).